Introduction:

 Mental, such as the thought that people “hate me.”

-Emotion can cause both the emotional and physical symptoms of psychiatric disorders.
+Baseline emotions can cause both the emotional and physical symptoms of psychiatric disorders.

 Childhood is the blueprint for everything that follows.
 Emotions and beliefs acquired early in life shape how we think, feel, and respond as adults.
 Virtually every important human trait rests on the emotional and cognitive foundations built in those early years.